apache/druid/docs/querying/sql-window-functions.md

 The following are known issues with window functions:

--  Aggregates with ORDER BY specified are processed in the window: ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW This is different than other databases that use the default of RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW In cases where the order column is unique there is no difference between RANGE / ROWS windows with RANGE specifications are handled as ROWS
+-  Aggregates with ORDER BY specified are processed in the window: ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW
+     This behavior differs from other databases that use the default of RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW.
+     In cases where the order column is unique there is no difference between RANGE / ROWS; windows with RANGE specifications are handled as ROWS.
 - LEAD/LAG ignores the default value
 - LAST_VALUE returns the last value of the window even when you include an ORDER BY clause